Cultured Guru Logo

 Easy Fermented Mustard

-The way we ferment mustard is different from vegetable fermentation processes.
-Since mustard seeds are a dry good, they need to be fermented in a different way to ensure a safe, preserved product.
+The way we make fermented mustard is different from vegetable fermentation processes.
+Since mustard seeds are a dry good, they need to be fermented differently to ensure a safe, preserved product.

 For this recipe we used already acidified, probiotic sauerkraut brine in addition to vinegar to create probiotic mustard.

 When I make mustard from scratch, I always let it ferment and age for about a month.
-The aging process helps to cut the initial bitter flavor.
-Mustard seeds and mustard powders are initially very bitter and with time the bitterness dissipates.
+The aging process helps to reduce the initial bitter flavor.
+Mustard seeds and mustard powders are initially very bitter, but with time, the bitterness dissipates.

 one jar of yellow mustard with made with fermented mustard seeds, a wooden spoon filled with mustard seeds and one jar of white mustard.